 - You can also explore the Tower Park Recreation Area next door.

-The Tower began its construction in 1985 during the Communist era.
+Construction began on the Zižkov Television Tower in 1985 during the Communist era.
 It was hugely controversial due to its desecration of an Old Jewish Cemetery.
 The Tower wasn’t completed until 1992 after the end of the Communist era.

 Tv Tower Prague’s high-tech architecture, also called Structural Expressionism, emerged in the 1970s and was incorporated into the building design.
 The architecture utilizes new advances in technology, building materials, transparency in construction and design, all seeking to communicate the underlying function of the building’s interior and exterior.
 It makes extensive use of steel, concrete, and glass.